 3. Being Unemployed

 Any smart landlord prefers their tenants to be employed, as this provides some reassurance that they’ll get paid each month.
-If you’re unemployed and seeking a rental, it can be a challenge; however, sometimes it may depend on the circumstances.
-For example, if you’re a recent graduate that just hasn’t landed a job yet, or if you were part of a layoff through no fault of your own, the landlord may be understanding.
+If you’re unemployed and trying to get an apartment, it can be a challenge; however, sometimes it may depend on the circumstances.
+For example, if you’re a recent graduate that just hasn’t landed a job yet, or if you were part of a layoff through no fault of your own, the landlord may be more understanding.

-There are some things you can do to increase your rental approval odds if you’re currently unemployed.
+There are some things you can do to increase your odds of renting an apartment if you’re currently unemployed.
 First of all, if you have good credit you can use that to your advantage, explaining that your unemployment is just a temporary setback.
 If you are actively seeking a job, be sure to keep a record of the contacts you’ve made, the applications you’ve filled out, and the resumes you’ve sent.
 If the landlord sees that you’re serious about getting back to work, they may be willing to look past your temporary situation.

-How to Rent an Apartment if You’re Unemployed
+How to Get an Apartment if You’re Unemployed

 If you can’t leverage your good credit or upfront deposits, you may be able to get a month-to-month lease.
 But again, most landlords aren’t fond of these.
 Then there’s always the possibility of using a guarantor for an apartment rental, but many people aren’t willing to take on that responsibility in the event you can’t pay your rent.
 Apartment references can also be a big help, so another option might be asking former employers and landlords to vouch for your good character.